drghirlanda/alex/Docs/AlexManual.md

 Table: A sample `Parameters.csv` file with default values.

-- **S1Duration** is the default duration of all S1 stimuli, while **S2Duration** is the default duration of all S2 stimuli.
-All durations are in milliseconds.
-Note that you can set different durations for different stimuli by including a `Duration` column in the `Stimuli.csv` file (see \hyperref[textfiles]{here} for an example).
-When using compound stimuli, all components must have the same duration.

 - **S1S2Interval** is the interval between S1 offset and S2 onset.

-- **ResponseTimeMin** and **ResponseTimeMax** define at what times within a trial subjects can respond.
-Responses made outside this time window do not contribute to the per-trial response count, and do not result in S2 presentation.
-If not specified, `ResponseTimeMin` is set to 0 and `ResponseTimeMax` to `S1Duration`, thus allowing responses at any time during the trial.
+(It
+    can be modified per-S2 by defining S2's with different onset time.)

 - **MinITI** and **MaxITI** are the minimum and maximum values of the intertrial interval.
 Each intertrial interval will be drawn between these values with uniform distribution.